-Guidance can be found at www.ox.ac.uk/students/academic/guidance/skills/plagiarism https://researchsupport.admin.ox.ac.uk/governance/integrity/conflict/policy
+Guidance can be found at www.ox.ac.uk/students/academic/guidance/skills/plagiarism and of course you will be required to take the 'avoiding plagiarism' course soon after you start.
+It will be assigned to you on iPassport.

 Conflict of Interest